fomightez/yeastmine/README.md

 > Standard Name --> Systematic Name
 The script takes a list of yeast gene identifiers and changes them to be systematic names if it recognizes the standard name.
 It just adds the name to the new list if it doesn't match a systematic name.
 A file of the new information is produced.
 The list has to have to have the gene identifiers at the start of each line.
-There can be other text on the line as long as the additional text is separated by space or tabs from the other data on the same line.
+There can be other text on the line as long as the additional text is separated by space or tabs from the identifier data at the start of the line.
 (It would be a simple edit from `line_list = line.split()` to `line_list = line.split(',')` in order to convert this script to work for comma-separated values on each line.)
 The produced output will place the additional content on any line after the identifier after a tab.
 (Change the `"\t"` on line 255 to read `", "` to change the output to also be csv.)
 Originally designed to adjust a gene list generated as output by Tophat to be useful for [T-profiler](http://www.t-profiler.org/index.html).
 As described [here](http://www.t-profiler.org/Saccharomyces/add_info/howtoupload.html), [T-profiler](http://www.t-profiler.org/index.html) wants the systematic ORF names at T-profiler.
 And it wants it with the fold change so there was the identifier and log2 ratio on each line of the list.
 Note that T-profiler seemed to not accept data uploads May 2016, and [g:Profiler](http://biit.cs.ut.ee/gprofiler/), that is listed among T-profiler alternatives according to [GGSAASeqSP paper](http://www.nature.com/articles/srep06347), has functioning conversion ability built in for yeast gene lists.